saeedmrz/self-driving/README.md

 ## how to use

-- Clone the project then open index.html
+- Clone the project then open index.html (the main branch has AI visualizer and the novisualizer branch has no AI visualizer)
 - You can change the value of "const N" inside the main.js to increase the number of cars to let the AI learns
 - You can add new Dummy cars inside main.js "const traffic"